fromage-fraser/dd-gui/README.md

 ## Installation (devs)

 To do development work on the GUI locally, you will need:

-- The `muddler` build tool available (here)[https://github.com/demonnic/muddler].
+- The `muddler` build tool available [here](https://github.com/demonnic/muddler).
-- The latest Java SDK available (here)[https://www.oracle.com/java/technologies/downloads/].
+- The latest Java SDK available [here](https://www.oracle.com/java/technologies/downloads/).
-- A text editor/IDE to work on it with (most of our devs use (Visual Studio Code)[https://code.visualstudio.com/download], but it really doesn't matter).
+- A text editor/IDE to work on it with (most of our devs use [Visual Studio Code](https://code.visualstudio.com/download), but it really doesn't matter).

 After you have installed the JVM and muddle (in that order), you should be able to clone this repo into your muddle directory (e.g. `D:\muddle\` for me) and work from `$MUDDLE_DIR\dd-gui\` thereafter.